The date for the next Danefold Farm Market is 31 May 2025. Free entry. 9 am to 4 pm.

 Local produce of every description

-Lingering at each stall as I did, was a lesson in resilience, ingenuity, and discovery.
-Almost all stallholders had a unique Covid survival story to tell.
-Some had had to change the very nature of their business, many had realised that their previous existence was not making them happy and had turned their hands to pursuing their passion.
+Lingering at each stall as you might is a lesson in resilience, ingenuity and discovery.
+Almost all stallholders had a story to tell.
+Some had had to change the very nature of their business following Covid, many had realised that their previous existence was not making them happy and had turned their hands to pursuing their passion.
 All were inventive, creative and full of passion for what they were doing.

-There were award-winning marmalade makers, nurses turned gin makers, alcoholic jams and preserves, woodturners, olive oil producers, cheese makers, and artists.
-The Sea Jam Jazz Quintet (who have an extremely impressive pedigree) played away in the background, and there was the gentle buzz of a well-run, local event with kids lazing under trees, tabarded marshals keeping things ticking over, and people treating themselves.
-In fact, all it lacked was a tanoy and a tombola and I would have been fully immersed in village fete heaven.
+Expect award-winning makers, gin makers, alcoholic jams and preserves, woodturners, olive oil producers, cheese makers, and artists.
+The band play away in the background, and there is the gentle buzz of a well-run, local event with kids lazing under trees, tabarded marshals keeping things ticking over, and people treating themselves.

 The Martins